jekyllislandtours/conceptual/README.md

 ### Usage

-Add to :deps map in your deps.edn:
+Add to :deps in your deps.edn:

 ```clojure
 conceptual {:mvn/version "0.1.0"}